Skip to main content

 Encourages experimentation.
 The team might try 3 different approaches to move churn: improving onboarding, adding a health score, and restructuring the pricing page.
 Only a goal roadmap supports this level of iteration.

 Strategic alignment.
 Company strategy flows directly into team goals.
-If the strategy is "win enterprise," team goals become "increase enterprise trial-to-paid conversion" — not a list of features someone guessed would help.
+If the strategy is "win enterprise," team goals become "increase enterprise trial-to-paid conversion".
+Not a list of features someone guessed would help.

 Where Goal Roadmaps Struggle